You share, We take care!Make your research output available to the world

 The Taverne Amendment in practice

 VSNU and the Dutch universities decided to give open access a boost by implementing the Taverne Amendment as “You share, we take care!” in 2019.
-On the basis of the Taverne Amendment, the publishers’ versions of short scientific works can be made available after six months via the university repository.
-To act on behalf of each individual scholar, we need you to opt-in for this service by submitting the consent form.
+Based on the Taverne Amendment, the publishers’ versions of short scientific works can be shared via the university repository.
+To act on behalf of each scholar, we need you to opt-in for this service by submitting the consent form.

-After you send in the consent form, the library will start monitoring your new publications and when a new article is published behind a paywall, and the article falls within scope of Taverne, we will add a PDF of the published version to the Pure repository and disclose the article 6 months after online publication via UM Research Publications (Pure).
+After sending in the consent form, the library will start monitoring your publications registered in Pure and published behind a paywall.
+If an article falls within the scope of Taverne, we will add a PDF of the published version to the Pure repository and disclose the article 6 months after online publication via UM Research Publications (Pure).
 We also will add and disclose the PDFs of previous paywalled articles you published during your employment at UM.

 More information and questions